-David P. Frick began his career in 1991 with a clerkship in the Meilen District Court in Zurich and as an assistant to the Banking Law Chair at Zurich University
+David P. Frick began his career in 1991 with a clerkship in the Meilen District Court in Zurich and as an assistant to the Banking Law Chair at Zurich University Law School.

-Law School.

-From 1994, he was an attorney in the International Corporate and Litigation practice groups of Cravath, Swaine & Moore, the New York law firm, before becoming Group General Counsel and Managing Director of Credit Suisse Group, Zurich, in 1999.
+From 1994, he was an attorney in the International Corporate and Litigation practice groups of Cravath, Swaine & Moore, the New York law firm.

-In 2003, David P. Frick was appointed as a Member of the Executive Board at Credit Suisse Group and served as the company's Head of Legal and Compliance.
+In 1999, he became Group General Counsel and Managing Director of Credit Suisse Group, Zurich, where he was appointed a Member of the Executive Board and served as the company's Head of Legal and Compliance.